 Observations of the market, trends and current developments

 IV.
-Online Surveys to Address the Target Audience Quickly and Easily
+Online Surveys to Address the Target Group Quickly and Easily

 After the first users have registered, but at the latest after the first consumers have crystallized, they should be questioned.
 What do these consumers do in their spare time?
 What are they interested in apart from work and family?
-A direct survey with a questionnaire is the opportunity to obtain a lot of concrete information about the personal background of the use and to get to know your target audience.
+A direct survey with a questionnaire is the opportunity to obtain a lot of concrete information about the personal reasons behind the use of the product or service and to get to know your target group.

-If you want to find out how a certain product or service is received by your target audience (product feedback), data should be collected from those users whose usage dates back as recently as possible.
+If you want to find out how a certain product or service is received by your target audience (product feedback), data should be collected from customers who used it very recently.
 Which bottle and which label of the brand-new smoothies are the most popular?
-How does the trailer of the original action thriller appeal to frequent moviegoers?
+How does the trailer of the original action thriller appeal to frequent movie-goers?
 The results can be used to optimise products and eliminate potential defects.

-In a further step, however, online surveys can also be used to improve the overall customer experience: If you conduct regular online surveys with your customers, you draw the attention of both top buyers and newcomers to the fact that you are presen, and that you value them as customers.
-Not only their satisfaction can be asked, but also which expectations are still unmet by existing products.
+In a further step, online surveys can also be used to improve the overall customer experience: If you conduct regular online surveys with your customers, you draw the attention of both top buyers and newcomers to the fact that you are paying attention, and valuing them as customers.
+Not only their level of satisfaction can be assessed, but also their unfilfilled expectations for existing products.
 This in turn serves as input to develop new products.
 Rewards can also be offered in the form of vouchers or incentives.

 But what about the performance of products and services?
 Customers who have not been active for some time can answer this question by asking them what they currently don't like and what can be done to win them back as customers.